lse-ds105/ds105a-2024-project-data_dazzlers/reflections/gbemi-b.md

 -   I made to do lists and contributed to the project board for our project as seen [here](https://github.com/lse-ds105/ds105a-2024-project-data_dazzlers/commit/90d049d569f39b2dd31373cbf3e9b923d59e3177)

--   Attempted to help gather more recent data for art themes as seen by the folder names gbemi [here](https://github.com/lse-ds105/ds105a-2024-project-data_dazzlers/commit/83e0302a4194196b04872a0049a9647d6aad87bf)
+-   Attempted to help gather more recent data for art themes as seen by the folder named 'gbemi' [here](https://github.com/lse-ds105/ds105a-2024-project-data_dazzlers/commit/83e0302a4194196b04872a0049a9647d6aad87bf)

 ## Learning Journey

 -   Before taking DS105A I did not know how to make websites at all, however through this group project I have learnt how to make website with Quarto.
-I have also discovered that I enjoy doing so!
+I have learnt about different ways to make websites look nicer: such as toggles and changing the styles.css to be in line with a theme.

 -   A challenge I had to overcome was figuring out how to integrate the images from the data visualisation into the website despite the different backgrounds.
 I was able to do this through making the data visualisation backgrounds transparent and adding a content box.

+-   I have also gained experience with dealing with conflicts and merging different branches in GitHub, as seen in [this](https://github.com/lse-ds105/ds105a-2024-project-data_dazzlers/commit/bdf7b65a86174fefb328f17d673947a01c466a8c) commit link

 -   Some areas for growth would be:

     -   Adding specific dates to tasks to improve clarity of work distribution

     -   Learning how to gather large amounts of data, as this is something that was challenging to do when I tried to gather more recent art themes data

+    -   Being able to more quickly adjust our project when coming across issues such as limited data for specific time periods